Porsche Electric Vehicles

 CEO of VW Group company Porsche, Mr. Oliver Blume said that half of all Porsche models would be electric by 2023.
 The Porsche Mission-E is expected in 2019/2020, followed by a BEV SUV Coupé.
 Porsche is preparing for the production of 60,000 electric vehicles per annum at its Zuffenhausen assembly plant.

-2016 Week 52 - Lamborghini to build an EV on Porsche's Mission E Platform
+2017 Week 52 Lamborghini to build an EV on Porsche's Mission E Platform

 Lamborghini, a Volkswagen company, announced this week that it plans to include a PHEV version of its first SUV since the LM002, the Urus when its released in 2018.
 The auto manufacturer is also rumored to work on an all-electric vehicle, named the Vitola, which will use the Porsche Mission E platform.

-2016 Week 51 - Porsche ranks second in consumer survey
+2016 Week 51 Porsche ranks second in consumer survey

-Tesla voted the consumers darling in the Consumer Reports Annual Owner Satisfaction Survey with 91% Tesla owners responded with a “Definitely yes” when asked if they will buy the brand again.
+Tesla, voted the consumers darling in the Consumer Reports Annual Owner Satisfaction Survey with 91% Tesla owners responded with a “Definitely yes” when asked if they will buy the brand again.
 Second with only 84% was Porsche.
 The bottom quartile included brands such as Jeep, Nissan, Fiat, and Volkswagen, which dropped eight places.
 The survey included over 300,000 vehicles.
 Can the States who is refusing Tesla’s direct selling model, naysayers, and auto dealers refusing to get behind electric vehicles please respond to this?

-2016 Week 48 - Mission E Sales Targets
+2016 Week 48 Mission E Sales Targets

-2016 Week 38 - Paris Auto Show
+2016 Week 38 Paris Auto Show

 the electric vehicle market.
 We have reported earlier on Mercedes’s expected launch of an all-electric sub-brand, which includes the introduction of a plug-in pick-up, and BMW‘s executive not attending the event to trash out is electric vehicle strategy.
 Other brands to watch include VW‘s hyped-up mass market EV with a range of over 300miles expected in 2020, Porche’s new Panamera PHEV and Citroen‘s new Experience concept car.
 Various company’s such as Ford and Rolls Royce will not attend the smaller than usual event.

-2016 Week 37 - 2018 Panamera 4 E-Hybrid
+2016 Week 37 2018 Panamera 4 E-Hybrid

 In all-electric mode, the vehicle’s top speed is limited to 140 km/h (87 mph) compared to its gas-powered top speed of 172mph / 278km/h with its 2.9-liter twin-turbo V6 (330 hp and 331 lb-ft).